Russian political jokes: Stalin

-Roosevelt and Stalin are at the meeting.
-Roosevelt says, "One beautiful thing about America is that we have freedom of speech.
-That means that anybody can stand in front of the White House and say, 'Roosevelt is a piece of shit' and nobody would pay any attention."
-Stalin says, "We have freedom of speech in the Soviet Union, too.
-Anybody can stand in front of the Kremlin and say, 'Roosevelt is a piece of shit' and no one would bat an eye."

 Khrushchev

 Jokes about Nikita Khrushchev often relate to his attempts to reform the economy, especially to introduce maize.
 He was even called kukuruznik ('maizeman').
 Other jokes target the crop failures resulting from his mismanagement of agriculture, his innovations in urban architecture, his confrontation with the US while importing US consumer goods, his promises to build communism in 20 years, or simply his baldness and crude manners.
-Unlike other Soviet leaders, in jokes Khrushchev is always harmless.